zam89/suricatalogparser/README.md

 <ol>
   <li>Clone this suricatalogparser to your computers/servers</li>
   <li>Put the folder on your html root folder.
 E.g. /var/www/html/</li>
+  <li>Make sure all files are owned by the Apache group and user.
+In Ubuntu, it is the www-data group and user</li>
+  > $ sudo chown -R www-data:www-data /var/www/html/suricatalogparser
+  <li>Enabled all members of the www-data group to read and write files</li>
+  > $ sudo chmod -R g+rw /var/www/html/suricatalogparser
   <li>Visit http://127.0.0.1/suricatalogparser via web browser</li>
   <li>Upload you JSON file that you got from Suricata IDS.
 Mostly the filename is "eve.json".</li>
   <li>Profit! :)</li>